asier-ortiz/hotel/README.md

 # Hotel
-Back in my student days, they forced me to code in Visual Basic.
+Back in my student days, they forced me to code in Visual Basic 💀.
 This repo is the ancient artifact.